avatar-kaleb/kalebmckelvey-site/blog/series-javascript-the-good-parts-chapter-2-grammar-review.md

 // interpolation
 console.log(`${test} ${test1} ${test2} ${test3}`) // test test1 test2 test3 test3

-// escaping (example from book)
+// escaping (example from the book)
 "A" === "\u0041"
 ```

-I personally prefer single quotes for initialization - they are less intrusive unless utilizing string templates for interpolation.
-Interpolation has been shown to be a bit slower than string concatenation, but also cleaner.
+I prefer single quotes for initialization - they are less intrusive unless utilizing string templates for interpolation.
+Interpolation is a bit slower than string concatenation, but also cleaner.

 Two strings are equal in JS if they are exactly the "same characters in the same order."